siuxsa/CTF_Writeups/bearcatctf/Quartermaster_Store_Writeup_XXE.md

 **Flag: ```BCCTF{N0_H0nor_AmonG_Th3vEs}```**

+*Remediation (Defender Notes)*
-Disable external entity resolution (DTD) in the XML parser or switch to a hardened XML parser configuration.
+ - Disable external entity resolution (DTD) in the XML parser or switch to a hardened XML parser configuration.

-Prefer JSON APIs for untrusted input; if XML is required, enforce strict schema validation and disable DOCTYPE.
+ - Prefer JSON APIs for untrusted input; if XML is required, enforce strict schema validation and disable DOCTYPE.